Eeems-Org/remarkable.guide/src/guide/access/ssh.rst

 =============================================

 .. warningbox::
-  :title: reMarkable Paper Pro and Paper Pro Move require Developer Mode
+  :title: reMarkable Paper Pro, Paper Pro Move, and Paper Pure require Developer Mode

   Please reference :doc:`../../tech/developer-mode` for more information on how to enable it.